Here’s the tea:

 What does it smell like?

-Everyone has their own opinion.
-But to me, it kind of smells like mayonnaise—like the kind that’s a few weeks past its expiration date.
+Everyone has their own take on it.
+But to me, it kind of smells like mayonnaise.

-Considering that all keratosis pilaris creams stink to the high heavens, I didn’t really mind the smell of this one.
-It’s just something you have to live with when you’re managing KP.
+Considering that a lot of keratosis pilaris creams stink to the high heavens, I didn’t really mind that the smell of this one.

 The good news?

-(Or maybe I just go nose-blind to it.
-Who knows?)
+(Or maybe I just go nose-blind to it.)

 Here’s the thing: